Wander Franco Player Props: Rays vs. Red Sox

-Wander Franco -- 1-for-4 with a home run and an RBI in his last game -- will be in action for the Tampa Bay Rays versus the Boston Red Sox, with Nick Pivetta on the mound, on April 10 at 6:40 PM ET.
+On Tuesday, Wander Franco (coming off going 0-for-4) and the Tampa Bay Rays play the Boston Red Sox, whose starting pitcher will be Garrett Whitlock.
+First pitch is at 6:40 PM ET.

-In his most recent game, he hit a home run while going 1-for-4 against the Athletics.
+He had a hitless showing in his last game (0-for-4) against the Red Sox.

 Wander Franco Game Info & Props vs. the Red Sox